apollographql/rover/docs/source/supergraphs.md

 ## Composing a supergraph schema

-You can use the `supergraph compose` command to compose a supergraph schema based on a provided subgraph configuration file:
+You can use the `supergraph compose` command to compose a supergraph schema based on a **supergraph configuration file**, like so:

 ```bash
 rover supergraph compose --config ./supergraph.yaml